 Japanese Noodle Bar

 When it reached theatres, the Japanese film Tampopo (1985) was marketed as the world’s first “ramen western”.
 It’s the story of two truck drivers, Goro + Gun, who use their culinary expertise to change the fate of a struggling noodle shop.
-The passion those two characters showed for the art of noodle-making lives on at Calgary’s spacious 150-seat noodle bar Goro + Gun — lead by executive chef Tomo Mitsuno.
+The passion those two characters showed for the art of noodle-making lives on at Calgary’s spacious 150-seat noodle bar Goro + Gun.
 Located on Stephen Avenue, upstairs on the +15 level, the restaurant melds modern art graphics with the distinctive hardwood and right angles of Japanese decor.

 In the kitchen, six stock pots simmer with delicious broths.
 Tuck into a steaming bowl of Hakata-style ramen, made even better with a smoked egg.
-Or depart from noodle fare with house specialties like the tuna poke or spicy satay prawns.
+Or depart from noodle fare with house specialties like the lobster sunomono salad or chicken robata.
 Vegetarian and gluten free options abound, and the gyoza, sauces, and pastes are made in-house with fresh ingredients.
 Whenever possible, dishes are prepared using wild fish instead of farmed.
-Complete your meal with one of 30 sakes from Goro + Gun’s curated selection.
-Chef Tomo Mitsuno previously spent 7 years working at a Michelin starred restaurant in Osaka, and belongs to an elite tier of the culinary world, certified in the safe preparation of deadly blowfish (fugu).
+Complete your meal with one of 13 sakes from Goro + Gun’s curated selection.
+Executive chef Tomo Mitsuno previously spent 7 years working at a Michelin starred restaurant in Osaka, and belongs to an elite tier of the culinary world, certified in the safe preparation of deadly blowfish (fugu).